weiwl/timer/README.md

 ##Usage:

-When importing timer.js into page, make sure there is no other js file is using the namespace of **timer**.
+When importing timer.js into page, make sure there is no other js file which is using the namespace of **timer**.

 There are two types of timers: KeyTimer and MarkTimer.
 Both timers will not block origin process.